workos/authkit/src/app/using-hosted-authkit/README.md

 ## Examples

 - [Basic authentication](./basic/page.tsx).
 How to use AuthKit's hosted UI with any authenitication method (Email + Password, Magic Auth, Google OAuth, Microsoft OAuth, and Single Sign-On).
 - [With client-side sessions](./with-session/page.tsx).
-How to use AuthKit's hosted UI and mangage sessions client-side using JavaScript Web Tokens (JWTs).
+How to use AuthKit's hosted UI and manage sessions client-side using JavaScript Web Tokens (JWTs).

 For the example with session, you will need to add a JWT secret as an environment variable.
 It can be any random string for testing locally, but as a best practice let's generate a secret key from the command line using the node crypto module: